cybersiddhu/spf13-vim/README.markdown

         \__ \ |_) |  _| |___) |_____|\ V / | | | | | | |
         |___/ .__/|_| |_|____/        \_/  |_|_| |_| |_|
             |_|

+The changes are made primarilly to work with isolated [docker](http://docker.io) container for development.

 spf13-vim is a distribution of vim plugins and resources for Vim, Gvim and [MacVim].